ReplicableSmartCities/ReplicableSmartCities.github.io/standards.md

 ### REST

-Representational state transfer (REST) is a way of providing interoperability between computer systems using web services on private networks or the Internet.
+Representational State Transfer (REST) is a way of providing interoperability between computer systems using web services on private networks or the Internet.
 It's widely used for building Application Programming Interfaces (APIs) that tie applications together.
 It builds upon common web technologies including HTTP and Uniform Resource Identifiers (URIs).
 Much has been written about REST and a quick Google search will yield many tutorials and examples.

 ### Docker